 Chimney Chase Covers - Stainless Steel or Copper

-Made in the USA - Free Shipping to lower 48 US states!
+Made in the USA Free Shipping!

-Add beauty and value to your home.
+Add safety, beauty and value to your home.
 Chase covers in stainess steel or copper, with single or multiple holes, built to your specifications!

 Chase covers are an external top covering for a pre-fab chimney or a brick chimney.
 There are several choices of materials when selecting a chase cover, but only Stainless Steel or Copper will offer you a Lifetime Warranty.
 If you are looking to replace yours, you probably have lightweight aluminum or rusted galvanized steel.
 The cost difference is minimal between galvanized compared to stainless steel.
 Also, our stainless steel chase covers have a Lifetime Warranty against rust, corrosion and manufacturers defects.